China’s Paper City Could Become a House of Cards

 But now, Leiyang is gaining fame for a less auspicious reason — the state of the local government’s finances.
-The county-level city in the southern province of Hunan hit the headlines in June after admitting it didn’t have enough money to pay the salaries of its civil servants in May because of a sharp decline in revenue from the real estate and coal industries.
+The county-level city in the central province of Hunan hit the headlines in June after admitting it didn’t have enough money to pay the salaries of its civil servants in May because of a sharp decline in revenue from the real estate and coal industries.

 - 1Power To The People: Pintec Serves A Booming Consumer Class

 - 2Largest hotel group in Europe accepts UnionPay

 - 3UnionPay mobile QuickPass debuts in Hong Kong

 - 4UnionPay International launches premium catering privilege U Dining Collection